 Impact: Entrepreneurship opportunities provided to 14,500 people across India.

 Project Prabhat: Time for new beginnings

-Impact: Directly benefitted 1.7+ million people across 30+ locations in India.
+Impact: Directly benefitted over 2.9 million people across 30+ locations in India.

 We care about the local communities and we know of their immense capabilities.
 But most of them lack the support and infrastructure required for progress.
 Project Prabhat was launched in December 2013 (prabhat means “dawn” in Hindi/Marathi).
 Through Project Prabhat, we engage with and contribute to the rural communities around HUL’s key sites.
 For example, one initiative strives to enhance employability skills of women and young people through vocational training.
 Another initiative “Project Mooo” is an innovative app-based dairy farming solution in Punjab, which improves cattle milk productivity and enhances dairy farmers’ livelihoods.